denford/denford-sfdx-plugins/README.md

 $ sfdx plugins:link
 ```

-**Note:** this currently doesn't work due to an error with digital signature - but you can look at the code

 You can check a successful installation with `sfdx plugins`.
 Updates are applied when executing `sfdx plugins:update`.

 <!-- install -->